CSA Global Consultancy Program

 - Successfully passed the current version of the Certificate of Cloud Security Knowledge (CCSK) examination (REQUIRED).

-- Completed the CSA CCM training course (REQUIRED).
+- Completed the CSA CGC training course (REQUIRED).

 - Achieved the CSA STAR Certification Qualified Auditor and/or Consultant designation by attending a qualified course and passing the associated exam.
-(REQUIRED in alternative to the CCM training)
+(REQUIRED in alternative to the CGC training)

 - Successfully passed the current version of the Certified Cloud Security Professional (CCSP) exam.
 (PREFERRED)